fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

     printfn $@" ""{expr}"" \ World! "
     printfn $@" ""%s{expr}"" \ World! "

-See [Strings (MS Learn)](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/strings) for more on escapes characters, byte arrays, and format specifiers.
+See [Strings (MS Learn)](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/strings) for more on escape characters, byte arrays, and format specifiers.

 <a name="BasicTypesAndLiterals"></a>Basic Types and Literals
 ------------------------